How social inequality can affect your mental health

 Where you live

 The conditions of where you live can have an impact on your mental health.
-Living in a poorer neighbourhood can introduce a number of stressors into your life which can make it more difficult to have good mental health.
-Your location can make it harder to access services you need like education and healthcare.
-This can partly be due to a lack of available transport links.
-Living in an area high in crime and violence can make you feel unsafe.
+Living in a poorer neighbourhood can introduce a number of stressors into your life.
+These can make it more difficult to maintain good mental health.
+Your geographical location can make it harder to access services you need like education and healthcare.
+This may be due partly to a lack of available transport links.
+Living in an area high in crime and violence can reduce your sense of safety.
 Some neighbourhoods may also lack essential services like community resources and good quality housing.

 People who are homeless are at an increased risk of having mental health difficulties.
-Accessing services like health care can be more difficult if you are experiencing homelessness.
-It can also make it more difficult to access consistent employment.
-Having a secure and consistent place to live is a basic human need and not having this can pose a risk to your safety, and of course your wellbeing.
+Accessing services like healthcare can be more difficult if you are experiencing homelessness.
+It can also make it more difficult to access stable employment.
+Having a secure and consistent place to live is a basic human need.
+Lack of secure housing can pose a risk to your safety and overall wellbeing.

-You are also more likely to experience mental health problems if you are a refugee or asylum seeker.
-This can partly be due to experiences you had before you migrated, like trauma from war.
-It can also be due to your living conditions after you migrated, like being separated from family, experiencing racism, living in direct provision, having poor housing, having difficulties with asylum procedures, or other difficulties adjusting or being accepted in a new place.
+You are also more likely to experience mental health difficulties if you are a refugee or asylum seeker.
+This might be due, in part, to experiences you had before you migrated, like war-related trauma.
+It can also be due to the experiences you’ve had after you migrated, such as:

 Discrimination

-Discrimination occurs when a certain group of people are unfairly treated in a way which is worse than how other people are treated in a similar situation, on the basis of a supposed difference.
+Discrimination happens when a group of people is treated unfairly or worse than others in a similar situation, based on a perceived difference.

-Different people experience discrimination related to many factors including their:
+Different people experience discrimination related to many factors, including:

 • Race